-Tell us about the other projects you are involved in...
 Dream House is about to release soon.
 It's a fiction horror with Daniel (Craig, her actor husband).
 Other future movies include the untitled Terrence Malick project, a romantic drama with Jude Law called 360 and Oz: The Great And Powerful, where I play evil witch Evanora.

 On the personal front, how's married life been with Daniel Craig?